madeleinegrunde/madeleinegrunde.github.io/_pages/about.md

   - /about.html
 ---

 I am an incoming PhD student in Computer Science at the University of Washington, under the guidance of [Jeff Heer](https://homes.cs.washington.edu/~jheer/) and [Dan Weld](https://www.cs.washington.edu/people/faculty/weld).
 I graduated from the University of Pennsylvania this May with a major in Cognitive Science.

-I am interested in exploring Human-AI interaction and Computer Vision.
-Much of my previous work focused on investigating humans' or models' ability to reason over visual input using proxy tasks.
+Much of my previous work focused on investigating the ability of humans or models to reason over visual input using proxy tasks.
+I am interested in continuing to explore Human-AI interaction, especially within Computer Vision.

 My CV is available [here](Curriculum Vitae.pdf).